suhaniisarka/students_classification/README.md

 # students_classification
-Students are classified under slow learners, average learners and fast learners on the basis of their academic performance.
+Students are classified under slow learners, average learners and fast learners on the basis of their academic performanc using svm(support vector machine).